Of all the questions I get regarding bike maintenance, questions regarding CO2 canisters for inflating tires pop up surprisingly often.

 - Fast inflation speed.
 CO2 canisters inflate tires far quicker than any pump.
 If you’re racing, or can’t afford to be late for work, then CO2 can get you back on the move significantly quicker.

 - Smaller size and weight.
-Canisters are tiny and weigh less than a pump unless you carry loads of them.
+Canisters are tiny and weigh less than a pump.
+You can fit loads into a good bike trunk bag.
 Even the most miniature hand pumps are still a noticeable size and weight, so CO2 is the clear winner here.

 - Can reseat tubeless tires.
 If something drastic happens and you need to reseat a tubeless tire, a sharp burst of CO2 is your best hope.
 In the upcoming section on how CO2 affects sealant, I’ll touch on why this usually isn’t a good idea.